-This is why we decided to give a full-blown breakdown of mobile app cost calculation in India, and through this article, we aim to give you a clearer idea of what goes on during the app development process and how it affects cost.
+This is why we decided to give a full-blown breakdown of mobile app development cost calculation, and through this article, we aim to give you a clearer idea of what goes on during the app development process and how it affects cost.

-By the end of this blog, you’ll be able to not just easily recognize the ballpark amount of your app but also to manage and reduce the costs if required by cutting back on some particular features that seem unnecessary.
+By the end of this blog, you’ll be able to not just easily recognize the ballpark amount of your app but also manage and reduce the costs if required by cutting back on some particular features that seem unnecessary.

 Let’s get started!

 Worldwide app development costs

 Let’s first get an idea of how much it costs to make an app in different parts of the world to outsource app development services.

 North America is the most expensive place to hire a developer, and you have to pay close to $150 per hour for iOS development and Android apps go even higher.

 In Australia, it’s close to $110 per hour for both platforms and in the UK it’s close to $70 per hour.

 India is one cheaper but high-quality places for IT and mobility solutions across the globe.
 The rate for iOS app development revolves around $30 per hour and for Android, around $26 per hour.
 It’s cheaper than South America and Eastern Europe, both of which have hourly rates in the range of $35-$40.

 The cheapest IT hub is that of Indonesia, and over there, it only costs $11 per hour for iOS and $12 per hour for Android.